nachocaru/xaprb.com/content/blog/2007-05-31-why-is-null-doesnt-always-work-in-mysql.md

 ---
-title: 'Why IS NULL doesn&#8217;t always work in MySQL'
+title: 'Why IS NULL doesn't always work in MySQL'
 author: Baron Schwartz
 excerpt: '<p>How can a query like "SELECT * FROM tbl WHERE col IS NULL" return a row where the column has a (non-NULL) value?
 Read on to find out.</p>'
 layout: post